 In 1952 and 1953, the East Hartford - Glastonbury Expressway opened, from Main Street in Glastonbury to Brewer Street in Hartford.
 You'll recognize this today as the narrow part of Route 2 and the northern freeway portion of Route 17, which was shifted there from Main Street when the expressway opened.

 The portion from New London Turnpike north was used by Route 2 until 1964, when the Route 2 freeway east of there opened.
 The sweeping 5-ramp interchange at New London Turnpike is a legacy of that era.
+In 1957 the state installed an overhead sign (experimental at the time) over the southbound lanes, designating the Route 2 and Route 17 directions.

 Southern Freeway - Middletown